DavidF-Dev/Unity-DeveloperConsole/DOCUMENTATION.md

 # Documentation
-It is recommended to view this file in a markdown viewer, such as GitHub:
+It is recommended to view this file in a markdown viewer, such as [GitHub](https://github.com/DavidF-Dev/Unity-DeveloperConsole/blob/main/DOCUMENTATION.md).

 ## Usage
 When the game is running, press tilde ``~`` to toggle the dev console window.
 The window has an input field along the bottom where commands can be entered.
 Pressing ENTER will execute the typed command.